carriejiang/dmcontest/README.md

 * `major_brand` - The top level brand assigned
 * `medium_brand` - The next brand level down
 * `count` The number of occurences on receipts

+I also recommend at browing the (datasources binder)[http://ds.infoscoutinc.com/admin/datasieve/binder] to get a quick understanding of the gaps in our data.

 #### Data Cleaning